dax8it/ATJIUJITSU-REAL-NEW/content/pages/toddler-jiujitsu.md

 • In Brazilian Jiu Jitsu classes, children will meet many new friends and share common experiences like drilling techniques, playing games, and live rolling.

 • Our toddler class are for Ages 3-4.
 Recommended for active children who are eager to learn.
-Limited spots available!
-(Class in high demand)
+Limited spots available due to class in high demand!

 ## Get started now!